ArdanaCLM/ardana-dev-tools/README.md

 NOTE: If you want to rebuild the RPM package form the ardana-ansible.git repo, you need to also clone the ardana.git repo as well.

-The built RPMs are saved to a `NEW_RPMS` yum repo, located beside your `ardana-dev-tools`.
+The built RPMs are saved to a `C<X>_NEW_RPMS` (where `<X>` is the Cloud version) yum repo, located beside your `ardana-dev-tools`.

 NOTE: The `NEW_RPMs` area will be wiped and recreated each time the `update_rpms.sh` script is run, so if you already have run `astack.sh` and are happy with the built RPMs, use the `--no-update-rpms` option to skip rebuilding the RPMs and re-use the existing ones.

-The contents of the NEW_RPMS area are automatically synchronised to the deployer node when the Vagrant cloud is created, to form the "Local Overrides" zypper repo, which is configured with a slightly higher priority than the normal repos so that it is preferred as a source for packages.
+The contents of the `C<X>_NEW_RPMS` (where `<X>` is the Cloud version) area are automatically synchronised to the deployer node when the Vagrant cloud is created, to form the "Local Overrides" zypper repo, which is configured with a slightly higher priority than the normal repos so that it is preferred as a source for packages.

 ## Troubleshooting
 Sometimes things go wrong.
 Known issues are listed in [troubleshooting](doc/troubleshooting.md)